 The project proposal for LCMT Dissemination Phase 3 was approved in October 2019.
-This phase is expected to be the last phase of the LCMT Project, to conclude the 10 years of implementation.
-Dissemination Phase 3 will provide each of the three volunteer towns selected in the Dissemination Phase 2 (La Molina of Peru, Khon Kaen of Thailand and Phu Quoc of Viet Nam) a focused feasibility study; and hold a wrap-up symposium in Japan.
-Although the exact date has not been decided due to COVID-19, the preparation for the wrap-up symposium will be done in due course by APERC.
-The selection process of agency to conduct feasibility study is delayed.
+This phase is expected to be the last phase of the LCMT Project, to conclude the ten years of implementation.
+The agency's selection process to conduct a feasibility study is completed.
+Nikken Sekkei Research Institute carries out the focused feasibility study for the three volunteer towns selected in the Dissemination Phase 2 (La Molina of Peru, Khon Kaen of Thailand, and Phu Quoc of Viet Nam).
+The wrap-up symposium will be held online on 10 September 2021.